 Orna Ross is an award-winning and bestselling independent author.
 She writes novels, poems and non-fiction for other indie authors and creative entrepreneurs.
 A creative facilitator and advocate for self-publishing and digital micro-business for creatives, she is Founder-Director of the Alliance of Independent Authors and “one of the 100 most influential people in publishing” (The Bookseller).

 About Orna Ross (Medium):

-Orna Ross is a novelist and poet and advocate for independent authors and other creativepreneurs (those who are building a creative business around a personal passion or mission).
+Orna Ross is a novelist, poet and creative facilitator to other independent authors and “creativepreneurs” (those who are developing creative business around a personal passion or mission).

 About Orna Ross (Long):

 She also writes and publishes inspirational poetry and guidebooks for self-publishing authors and creativepreneurs.